learn-co-curriculum/phase-0-wsl2-env-nodejs/README.md

 ### Action item

-1. Open the “Ubuntu” application using the “Start” menu
+1. Open the "Ubuntu" application using the "Start" menu
-2. Type “curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.36.0/install.sh | bash” and press <Enter>
+2. Type `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.36.0/install.sh | bash` and press `<Enter>`
 3. Close the "Ubuntu" application
 4. Reopen the "Ubuntu" application
-5. Type “nvm” and press <Enter>
+5. Type `nvm` and press `<Enter>`

 ### Check your work

-If you see a message ending with “Note: to remove, delete, or uninstall nvm”, continue below.
+If you see a message ending with "Note: to remove, delete, or uninstall nvm", continue below.

 ## Install Node.js on Ubuntu